 You can try Hevo for free by signing up for a 14-day free trial.

-Here are the 5 key Database Design Schema Examples:
+Here are the 5 key Database Design along with the Schema Example:

 - Schema Example: E-Commerce Transaction